 In Grammarly’s design, they encourage thought by the writers.
 The older the student, the more they will be able to make educated decisions based on the feedback Grammarly gives.

 Another way Grammarly promotes learning is by working one-on-one to develop essential writing skills, reinforce proper revision health, and prevent plagiarism.
-To answer the original question, “Is it good for learning?” we firmly believe Grammarly is not only a way to proofread but is an acceptable learning resource.
+To answer the original question, “Is it good for learning?” we firmly believe Grammarly is not only a way to proofread but is a good learning resource.

-Encourage them to look for patterns.
+As a teacher, we should encourage our students to look for patterns.
 For example, if there are several comments about needing to add commas, encourage/teach the students about comma usage.
 If there are several tips on passive voice, teach students what it means to use passive voice.
-After teaching students based on the tips students are getting, teach students how to change their writing based on these patterns.
+After teaching students based on the tips, teach how to change their writing based on these patterns.

 If you utilize a writing workshop style in the classroom, you can use Grammarly during student conference time to give more meaningful feedback.
 You can also teach in small groups if several students lack the same skills.
 Another way to use Grammarly in the classroom is to use it as peer review resources.
 Have the students sit down and discuss the tips Grammarly is suggesting.
 Have students talk about the pros and cons of the advice Grammarly is giving.
 As students use Grammarly, they will be encouraged and learn confidence.